DaRL-LibSignal/LibSignal/README.md

 # Citation

-A whitepaper of LibSignal accepted by NeurIPS 2022 Workshop: Reinforcement Learning for Real Life is available https://arxiv.org/abs/2211.10649, and can be cited with the following bibtex entry:
+LibSignal is accepted by the Machine Learning Journal by Springer: ```Mei, H., Lei, X., Da, L. et al. Libsignal: an open library for traffic signal control.
+Mach Learn (2023). https://doi.org/10.1007/s10994-023-06412-y``` and can be cited with the following BibTeX entry (A short version is accepted by NeurIPS 2022 Workshop: Reinforcement Learning for Real Life):

 ```
-@misc{2211.10649,
+@article{mei2023libsignal,
+  title={Libsignal: an open library for traffic signal control},
-  Author = {Mei, Hao and Lei, Xiaoliang Lei and Da, Longchao and Shi, Bin and Wei, Hua},
+  author={Mei, Hao and Lei, Xiaoliang and Da, Longchao and Shi, Bin and Wei, Hua},
-  Title = {LibSignal: An Open Library for Traffic Signal Control},
-  Year = {2022},
-  booktitle={NeurIPS Workshop on Reinforcement Learning for Real Life},
+  journal={Machine Learning},
+  pages={1--37},
+  year={2023},
+  publisher={Springer}
 }
 ```